How to convert DOCX to PDF using Java

 }

-Once done, click the Add Configuration button in IntelliJ IDEA.
-This will open a dropdown menu.
+After adding dependencies, click the Add Configuration button in IntelliJ IDEA to open the dropdown menu.

 DOCX to PDF Java API